Commonalities And Differences Between A Therapist And Counselor

 Goals of therapy and counseling

-The primary goal of both therapy and counseling is typically to develop a safe, healing, and therapeutic bond between the therapist or counselor and the client.
+The primary goal of both therapy and mental health counseling is typically to develop a safe, healing, and therapeutic bond between the therapist or counselor and the client.
 This bond or understanding can be important for making progress in whatever problems an individual may be facing.
 Other therapy or counseling goals may vary depending on the situation, the client, and the particular mental health disorders or challenges involved.

 Effectiveness of therapy and counseling